Air2air/northworks/public/content/c-hoopes.md

 - learn and
 - marathon to
 - he will
 title: Cheryl North Interviews Chad Hoopes prior to his performance at the New Year's Concert of the San Francisco Symphony, December 31, 2009
-type: article
+type: interview
 ---

 ### **Cheryl North Interviews Chad Hoopes prior to his performance at the New Year's Concert of the San Francisco Symphony, December 31, 2009**